What to Do If Your Book Receives a Bad Review

 It’s easy for us to focus on the bad reviews and shirk off the good ones.
 We tend to languish far longer in negative feedback than we do basking in the positive.
-For every negative review you get, re-read the positive, and shift your focus on those.
+For every negative review you receive, re-read the positive and shift your focus on those.

 5. You can’t please everyone